strange-developer/react-maybe/README.md

 `orElse` component will be displayed.
 In all other cases the component passed to the `either` prop will be displayed.

-Additionally, the value in the `of` prop can be altered through the use of the `map` prop.
+The value in the `of` prop can be altered through the use `map` prop.
 The `map` prop could be a function or an array of functions.
+The value of `of` will be passed to the first `map` function, each additional `map` function will receive the return value of the previous one in the array.
+The return value of the last `map` funtion will then be used to determine which component to render.

 ### Installation